claucoals/shadow-cannon/README.md

 - **`menu.kv`**, **`Level1Game.kv`**, etc.: KV files for defining the graphical interface.
 - **`images/`**: Directory containing the images used in the game.
 - **`sounds/`**: Directory containing the background music and sound effects.

-## Screenshots

-!Screenshot of Level 1
-!Screenshot of Level 2

 ## Potential Improvements